pkkinyanjui/VideoGameTracker/README.md

 ### 2. Screen Archetypes

-* Discover Page
+-Discover Page
--Recycler View showing new games from RAWG API -Clicking the game will present more information on the game (also from RAWG API)
+  -Recycler View showing new games from RAWG API -Clicking the game will present more information on the game (also from RAWG API) -Wishlist Page
-* Wishlist Page
--Recycler View of games added through the discover page
+  -Recycler View of games added through the discover page -Saved Games Page
-* Saved Games Page
 -Recycler View of previously played games.
   -Can add games manually, from discovery or from the wishlist -Can click a game to see more info
   -Can add notes to each game
   -Can add reviews for each game.

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* [Discovery Page]
+* Discovery Page
-* [Wishlist Page]
+* Wishlist Page
-* [Saved Games]
+* Saved Games

 **Flow Navigation** (Screen to Screen)

-- [Discovery Page]
+- Discovery Page
-  - [Specific Game Details]
+  - Specific Game Details

-- [Wishlist Page]
+- Wishlist Page
-  - [Specific Game Details]

-- [Saved Games Page]
+- Saved Games Page
-  - [Specific Game Details]
+  - Specific Game Details

 ## Wireframes